Matej-Basta/backend-test/README.md

 ## Limitations

 You are allowed to make use of any libraries you want, but no libraries directly related to exchange rates.

+Notes:
+- new api must return the currencies with a key "symbols" or "currencies"
+- next thing would be to include only the non-repeating currencies